 With funding secured, the University acquired seven properties via eminent domain, and excavation began in January 1923.
 Blasting and hydraulic force were used to cut out portions of Charter Hill and Big C Hill.
 The debris was removed using steam shovels and wagons pulled by horses.

-Hydraulic force used on Big C Hill (now "Tightwad Hill") (thank you to Yes We Cannon for this photo)
+Hydraulic force used on Big C Hill (now "Tightwad Hill")

 Sections of Big C Hill ("Tightwad Hill") and Charter Hill were cut away for the east side of the stadium (note the houses on Charter Hill at right - these neighbors opposed the construction of the stadium from fears of traffic congestion and the ruining of their views of the Bay)